balajsra/dwm/README.md

 * [cool autostart](https://dwm.suckless.org/patches/cool_autostart/) - Execute commands from `autostart` array in `config.h` on startup and kill processes upon dwm exit
 * [fixborders](https://dwm.suckless.org/patches/alpha/) - Make borders opaque
 * [movestack](https://dwm.suckless.org/patches/movestack/) - Move clients around in the stack and swap them with the master
+* [noborder](https://dwm.suckless.org/patches/noborder/) (Floating Fix) - Remove the border when there is only one window visible